Names: WCW vs. nWo World Tour, WCW/nWo Revenge, WWF WrestleMania 2000, WWF No Mercy

 Of course, the fortunes of the two companies certainly played a role in the whole matter as well.
 By this point in the Monday Night (TV ratings) Wars between the two companies, WCW had lost its lead in both the ratings and in the Pay-Per-View buy-ins.
 To make matters worse for WCW, not only was WWE out in front in both respects, but they were pulling away rapidly.
 It should be said that WCW was still a viable company by this point, but, especially in hindsight, it seemed like the beginning of the end.

-Behind the scenes, WCW was haemorrhaging money due to ballooning expenses, a bloated roster of wrestlers, and declining attendance at the gates.
+Behind the scenes, WCW was haemorrhaging money due to ballooning expenses and out-of-control spending, a bloated roster of wrestlers, and declining attendance at the gates.
 Younger wrestlers like Chris Jericho and Eddie Guerrero were looking for a way out, seeing no viable future in the company due in no small part to Hulk Hogan.
 The reason for that was in the fine print of Hogan’s sweetheart of a contract deal, and particularly, with a creative control clause that allowed Hogan the right to veto any planned storylines of which he didn’t approve.
 One of the things that Hogan just so happened to disapprove of was passing the torch to the new generation of talent that were on the cusp of succeeding him.
 Though Jericho, Guerrero, and others like Rey Mysterio Jr. seemed poised to break through the undercard to better positions at various points, they were routinely watching their self-made opportunities crushed beneath the boot of Hogan and his cohorts.

 The first of the morale-deprived new generation to leave for perceived greener pastures was Paul Wight, known in WCW as The Giant, (and best known as the Big Show, though that came later) who arrived to the open and inviting doors of the WWE in February of ‘99.
 The departure of WCW’s largest athlete was huge, but not just in terms of his physical presence and star power; it was also a portent of the veritable exodus from Club Hogan to McMahonLand that was to come.